okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 Enable more locales by using the [BCP 47 format](https://www.rfc-editor.org/info/bcp47).
 These locales are in addition to the 27 default languages that Okta provides.

-You can only create customizations using these additional languages by calling the Customizations API.
+You can only create customizations using these additional languages by calling the Brands API.
 Once created, the new locale appears in the Admin Console along with the default-supported locales.
 See [Create an Email Customization](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Customization/#tag/Customization/operation/createEmailCustomization).

 Include `null` in the subject or body of the email customization.
 Okta replaces `null` with a default value based on the following order of priority: